Nineteen children and counting

 But she did have questions.
 A few weeks after finding out, she said, she went to OHSU’s fertility clinic, where she remembered a staff member handing her a single sheet of paper — “Profile for Sperm Donor #8928” — that listed some of his basic characteristics.
 Hair color: Brown.
 Eye color: Gray/Blue.
 Occupation: Professional, science-related.
 Religion: Baptist.

-Allee wasn’t interested in her donor father as much as finding the identities of potential brothers and sisters.
+Allee wasn’t interested in her donor father as much as the identities of potential brothers and sisters.
 She said the OHSU staff told her there were other children born from the same donor and referred her to a national registry of donor children who had made their birth history and contact information public.

 Not much later, Madi McCallum, 28, was coming home from her job in San Francisco when her cellphone buzzed with a text from an unknown number: “This is probably the weirdest text you will ever get, but I’m looking for a Madi who was conceived using donor #8928,” it said.